-(2) IFRS 15 Revenue from contracts with customers
+b.
+IFRS 15 Revenue from contracts with customers

 IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
 It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programs.
 IFRS 15 is effective for annual periods beginning on or after 1 January 2018.
-It is not going to be a significant impact on Group's revenue recognition policy.
+The Group performed a preliminary assessment of IFRS 15, which is subject to changes arising from a more detailed ongoing analysis.